emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/15-vector-when-data-dont-line-up-crs.md

 are also required for any geoprocessing / spatial analysis.
 Data need to be in the same CRS to ensure accurate results.

-We will continue to use the `sf` and `terra` packages in this episode.
+We will continue to use the `sf` package in this episode.

 ## Import US Boundaries - Census Data